jonsag/pi-heating/README.md

 ## Installing OS

-Download Raspbian Buster Lite from [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)
+Download 'Raspberry Pi OS Lite' from [https://www.raspberrypi.com/software/operating-systems/](https://www.raspberrypi.com/software/operating-systems/)
-Choose the Light zip-file

-Cd to where your download is
+Cd to where your download is and unpack it
->$ unzip *-raspbian-buster-lite.zip
+>$ unzip *-raspios-buster-armhf-lite.zip

 Insert SD-card and find out drive letter
 >$ dmesg